Dhruv19468/SQL_Data_Analysis_Projects/README.md

 structure & characteristics of the dataset.

 * Data type of all columns in the “customers” table.

-   B. Get the time range between which the orders were placed.
+* Get the time range between which the orders were placed.

-   C. Count the Cities & States of customers who ordered during the given period.
+* Count the Cities & States of customers who ordered during the given period.